Vivek-Hotti/AmazonScraper-API/README.md

 # AmazonScraper-API

-A RESTful API created to serve needed information / details of a particular product from the Amazon market store.
+An API created to serve needed information / details of a particular product from the Amazon market store.

 ### Endpoints :